AdobeDocs/adobeio-codelabs-typescript/lessons/build.md

 ```javascript
 "clean": "shx rm -rf actions && shx echo Action Cleaning Done"
 ```
-This will use shx to remove recursivly the actions directory so we can put our new freshly transpiled TypeScript in there.
+This will use shx to remove recursively the actions directory so we can put our new freshly transpiled TypeScript in there.

-When your done your package.json scripts section should look simular to this
+When your done your package.json scripts section should look similar to this
 ```javascript
 "scripts": {
     "pre-app-run": "npm run clean && tsc",